 Famous comment by American academic on mystery of Euler's equation

 Problems lurking in Maxwell

 6. Places where mathematics won big while mostly ignoring explanationsHappens all the time.
 Does not contradict role of explanation.
 At one level exemplifies it.
 But see below on best practice.

 Best practice is for explanation and mathematical models and experiment to be in constant intricate dialogue.

 Mismatched but but highly successful example of this using two incompatible theories, no less, was Bohr interpretation constrained by correspondence principle.
 This kind of thing happens much more than one might expect - cf physical explanation for i to the power i.

 Great question from Alistair WillisWhy Eulers equation?

 Fact about universe or human minds?

-My take - fact relating two ways to do same physical task - so fact about physics -
+Common explanations - fact relating two ways to perform same physical task - so fact about physics -

 but if you like, via Tegmark a fact about math underlying physics,